sdmx-twg/sdmx-im/docs/framework/4_framework-the-sdmx-transmission-formats.md

 thus requiring applications obtain and hold structural metadata about the data set in order to display the content in human-readable form.

-SDMX-JSON does not include messages for subscription / notification or registration registry services - SDMX-ML must be used for those purposes.
+SDMX-JSON does yet not include messages for subscription / notification or registration registry services - SDMX-ML must still be used for those purposes.

 There are three distinct message types: